MooersLab/MooersLab/README.md

 To my dismay, upon arriving at my office, I discovered that I needed to repeat what I had dictated.
 Nonetheless, I could recapitulate much of what I had dictated just a half hour earlier.
 The text transcribed by Whisper is more valuable as a backup to trigger my memory rather than as a rough draft.
-I have not yet tried to feed the transcribed text from Whisper to ChatGPT with the instructions to parse it.
+I have yet to try to feed the transcribed text from Whisper to ChatGPT with the instructions to parse it.